pewpewlive/hybroid-docs/src/content/docs/language-features/loops.md

 }
 ```

-You also have the option to ignore one of the variables by leaving an empty identifier (`_`) in there.
+You also have the option to ignore one of the variables by leaving a discard identifier (`_`) in there.

 ```rs
 let fruits = ["banana", "kiwi", "apple", "pear", "cherry"]